 Administrators could accept the submission right away, or they might reject your it and ask for more information via a comment.
 You will get a notification if the status of your requirement changes, or is about the expire.
 If any of your requirements expire or are revoked you will immediately lose that access level until you update it.

 There are two types of requirements - ones you fill out on behalf of yourself (member requirements) and ones you fill out on behalf of a study (study requirements).
-If the dataset you are interested in has a study requirement in its permission group, you'll need to create a study and select it in the access modal in order to submit the requirement.
+If the dataset you are interested in has a study requirement, you'll need to create a study and select it in the access modal in order to submit the requirement.
 Your access to this data in projects might change depending on what study the project is in.

 Restrictions are conditions placed on the way you can use this data once you've gained access.
 Most will affect how you can download data or subsets of data that you create in projects.
 You will need to keep these restrictions in mind when you are planning to use data, and can manage any potential exceptions to these restrictions later in a project.

 Once you've gained data access to a dataset you're interested in, you can start working with it.

 You can run queries against the data on the dataset page, or add it to a project where you can transform and merge the dataset to create and download new tables.

 It might be the case that this dataset's administrator allows users to download it directly to their computer.
-If you have data access, you can view any download options by clicking the Download button in the right box of the dataset page.
+If you have data access, you can view any download options by clicking the Download option in the menu on any table.